turekaj/billy-b-assistant/README.md

 - Physical button to start/interact/intervene
 - 3D-printable backplate for housing USB microphone and speaker
 - Support for the Modern Billy hardware version with 2 motors as well as the Classic Billy hardware version (3 motors)
+- Custom song playback with coordinated mouth and tail animations
+- Home Assistant command passthrough using the Conversation API
 - Lightweight web UI:
+  - User profile management with memory system
+  - Multiple personas with configurable voices and traits
+  - Song manager for custom songs with upload and playback configuration
-  - Adjust settings and persona of Billy
+  - Adjust settings like custom Hostname and Port configuration
   - View debug logs
   - Start/stop/restart Billy
-  - Export/Import of settings and persona
+  - Export/Import of settings, personas, and user profiles
-  - Hostname and Port configuration
 - MQTT support:
   - sensor with status updates of Billy (idle, speaking, listening)
   - `billy/say` topic for triggering spoken messages remotely
   - Raspberry Pi Safe Shutdown command
-- Home Assistant command passthrough using the Conversation API
-- Custom Song Singing and animation mode

 ---